StatStud/book-club/content/posts/power-versus-force.md

 # Part 2: Work

 ### Summary

+**Main takeaway from part 2**: In this section, we understand patterns that help shape the answer to the fundamental question: *why* do we do what we do?
+What is the meaning behind it all?
+Why is power more effective than force?
+How does power appear in everyday life?
+How does power appear in moments of superhuman feats of accomplishments?
+What is the impact of power on our own health and fulfillment of our lives?
+What makes principles, values, and meaning so powerful?

 - **Chapter 9**: A list of powerful patterns versus their equivalently weak force versions.
-- **Chapter 10**: Principles, meaning, values–all of these matter!
+- **Chapter 10 and 14**: Principles, meaning, values–all of these matter!
 It's how Churchill and Gandhi overcame the force of their oppressors.  life, liberty, freedom, and the equality of all men by virtue of endowment by a divine higher power.
-- **Chapter 11**: Support the solution over attacking the symptom
-- **Chapter 12**: the athlete recognizes that the maximal personal effort brought them to the breakthrough point from which they were transported by a power greater than that of the individual self.
-They realize at that moment that their performance was not merely the result of individual effort, but of a much higher power.
+Beauty itself can be found in all of our activities once we recognize the deeper meaning.
-- **Chapter 13**: There is power in surrendering to a higher power.
+- **Chapter 11 and 13**: There is power in surrendering to a higher power.
 The story of AA.
-- **Chapter 14**: The importance of beauty (as aligned with Jordan Peterson's thinking) and the meaning behind it to find beauty in all of our activities.
-- **Chapter 15**: Each of us has the capacity to become geniuses.
-To become a genius, do what you like to do best, and do it to the very best of your ability.
-The process of animating genius most commonly involves first formulating a question.  that which supports life is supported by life.
-Survival for geniuses is thus effortless, and giving and receiving are one and the same.
+In overcoming low energy attractors, supporting the solution over attacking the symptom is the key.
-- **Chapter 16**: Why are the truly successful so humble?
-Because they realize that, deep down, they’re channels/vessels acted through to create success in the outer world.
+**Chapter 12, 15, and 16**: Humans are capable of superhuman feats of power, from athletic accomplishments to genius insights and discoveries.
+Those who achieve great feats of power are equally humble because they realize that, deep down, they’re channels/vessels acted through by a higher power to create success in the outer world--their performance was not merely the result of individual effort, but of a much higher power.
+Therefore, power is accessible to anyone, anytime, anywhere.
 - **Chapter 17 and 18**: Your health is a reflection of your mindset.
 All stress is internally generated by one’s ATTITUDE.
 All illnesses should be reversible by changing thought patterns and habitual responses.
 Humor is important in life.

 ## Chapter 9: Power Patterns in Human Attitudes